-Patients with documented hypersensitivity to heparin should be given the drug only in clearly life-threatening situations.
+Patients with documented hypersensitivity to heparin should be given the drug only in clearly life-threatening situations [see Adverse Reactions (6.1)].

 Because Heparin Sodium Injection is derived from animal tissue, it should be used with caution in patients with a history of allergy.